 Although you can perform various actions by following a series of steps, the same can be achieved efficiently using certain key combinations.
 So, if you wish to avoid a few clicks, here are some Google Meet keyboard shortcuts for the same.

 Toggle (turn ON/OFF) camera: command + e or ctrl + e

 Toggle (mute/unmute) microphone: command + d ctrl + d

 Show/hide people: control + command + p or ctrl + alt + p

 Show/hide chat: control + command + c or ctrl + alt + c

 Help: command + / or ctrl + /

 To view a list of supported shortcuts on your machine, hit Shift + ?.

-Those were some of the essential Google Meet tips and tricks to help you make the most of the video conferencing service.
-Using these, you can now use the service to its full potential and have more control over your meetings.
+Those were some of the essential Google Meet tips to help you make the most of the video conferencing service.
+Using these Google Meet tricks, you can now use the service to its full potential and have more control over your meetings.